 Villa Passos, which today houses the John Dos Passos Cultural Center’s head office, was built in the nineteenth century and was estate of the writer’s family.
 Later on, it was home to the Ponta do Sol Parish Council and the Municipality Library.
-In 1996, on the hundredth anniversary of John Dos Passos’ passing, the idea for the construction of the Center emerged.
-However, the Regional Government only purchased the property in 2000.
-The restoration process began and there was an effort to maintain the original features as much as possible.
+In 1996, on the hundredth anniversary of John Dos Passos’ passing, the Regional Government purchased the property.
+Soon afterwards, the restoration process began and there was an effort to maintain the original features as much as possible.
 On September 20th, 2004, the President of the Regional Government of Madeira, Dr Alberto João Jardim, inaugurated the Center.
 The ceremony counted with the presence of Lucy Dos Passos Coggin who, accompanied by her husband and daughter, was present on the tribute made to her father, John Dos Passos, the distinguished writer.

 Besides the Administrative Services and the Permanent Exhibition “John Dos Passos: Life and Work”, the Villa Passos accommodates the following four spaces: